markt/octo_eye_tracking/README.md

 Users must first use [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) to create a project.
 Users must locally annotate video frames using the provided GUI, then copy the project to *Discovery* using `scp` for training.

 See the [DeepLabCut](https://github.com/AlexEMG/DeepLabCut) documentation for project creation and data annotation.

-### Further Work

-I intend to refine the network with more data in the spring, particularly to identify when the eyes are occluded.
-With a robust model trained, I can begin to collect data using two cameras for 3D eye-tracking.
-I have work to do on the repo as far as better documentation, a package structure for the python modules, additional visualization options (including visual field representation, I need to do more literature review), more numerical analyses, and incorporating in the confidence DLC provides with its predictions into my analysis.

 ### Training